 - One of these diffusers will work well in a small, enclosed room, like a bathroom.
 Anything larger, and you won’t really notice the scent.
 You could try placing several of them in a larger room for more scent.

 - You’ll need to flip the reeds every few days to a week to refresh the scent.
 Once the reeds are completely saturated, you’ll need to replace them with new reeds.
 You will also need to replace your oil once it starts to lose its scent or if it starts to smell “off” – usually after a month or so.

-- If these diffusers are not for you and you need something with more scent, especially for a whole room, look into buying an ultrasonic essential oils diffuser like this one or this one.
+- If these diffusers are not for you and you need something with more scent, especially for a whole room, look into buying an ultrasonic essential oils diffuser.
 These are great for aromatherapy, especially during cold and flu season!

 - I’ve also heard of people buying the store bought diffuser kits, but throwing away the fragrance oil and making their own with recipes like the one in this blog post!